Amina Saïd's Border-Defying Poetry

 In its invocation of the purpose of poetry, and in its use of clear, familiar imagery, this series is comparable to Juan Gregorio Regino's "Nothing Remains Empty," available in our collection of literature from Mexico.
 Or, for another woman poet whose work fights through confusion to reach clarity, students might look at Iman Mersal, from Egypt, beginning with "Things Elude Me."
 Lastly, students might compare the narrator's sense of vocation to that in Anna Akhmatova's "Requiem," paying particular attention to the section "Instead of a Preface."

-For background on Tunisia, students might look at the country profile from the British Broadcasting Service.
+For background on Tunisia, students might look at the country profile from the BBC.
 The "Arab Spring" of 2011 began in Tunisia, toppling a totalitarian regime which Amnesty International had called one of the most repressive in the world.
 (There's also literature from Egypt's Arab Spring in the "Revolution" section of that collection on WWB Campus.)
 After reading this history, students might return to Stanza V, and discuss:

 Do we all have the same amount of choice in our lives?
 If not, what are the factors that determine our freedom to choose?